Forest Park

 This storm drain behind St. Joseph Cemetery in River Grove is discharging into the river virtually every time I hike by it.

-Despite the direct discharge, and even despite instances of CSO, the situation for the river in 2023 is very different than it was even just a decade ago.
-By almost every measurable criterion the river’s overall water quality has improved, enough to spur the return of certain fish species previously driven away by the effects of pollution.
+Despite the direct discharge, and even despite instances of CSO, the situation for the river in 2024 is very different than it was even just a decade ago.
+By almost every measure the river’s overall water quality has improved, enough to spur the return of many fish and other aquatic species, marine mammals and waterfowl previously driven away by the effects of pollution.
 I’m not so naïve as to think that we’ve solved the problem of toxic runoff, mainly because I know it still occurs.
 But the re-engineered sewer scheme, which includes the MWRD’s TARP network, does seem to be effective.

 return to my mile-by-mile travelogue